 Seven Freedoms Farm is proud to offer healthy farm-fresh eggs for sale on a limited basis!
+Please contact us before purchasing to ensure availability!
 If you have not had the opportunity to taste and cook with free-ranged eggs we encourage you to give them a try!

 A day in the life of our hens begins at sun-up when the crowing roosters wake us up, letting us know its time to let them leave the safety and protection of their coop.
 From then on, the birds freely move throughout hay fields, woods, creeks and spring beds in search of their quarry.
 The only time they return to their coop is to graciously leave us with their eggs!
 In the evenings, perhaps sensing elevated threats, they re-congregate and move as a single flock in the larger hay fields, before returning to their roosts within their secure coop for the night.
 This stands in stark contrast to store bought eggs, which come from hens kept in varying stages of confinement and with very static and monotonous feeds for life.
 Our birds do not see their beaks, spurs or feathers clipped – and instead enjoy their days in the most natural of ways.
 Our goal is to allow them to be as independent as possible and we currently only augment food in the coldest 2 or 3 months of the year.
 While we like to believe that our birds lead far happier lives than their commercial counterparts – their eggs are undeniably different – read on!